 What we do and how we do it

-Data tells us that numbers are set to rise and we know that Alzheimer Scotland’s role is increasingly vital to Scotland’s communities providing emotional, social, and practical support to ensure people who are living with the disease live as independently and as well as possible for as long as possible.
+Data tells us that numbers are set to rise and we know that Alzheimer Scotland’s role is increasingly vital to Scotland’s communities providing emotional, social, and practical support to ensure people who are living with the disease live as independently and as well as possible, for as long as possible.

 Dementia Resource Centres our Dementia Resource Centres are in 21 different places across Scotland.
 We have an extensive reach across the Glasgow Health Board area with a dementia resource centre (DRC) in Bridgeton Glasgow, Bearsden, and Clydebank